tunganhecon/Replication-Tung-Anh-diss-2023/README.md

 2. The Composite HWI Help-Wanted index by Barnichon (2010), available on the author's website
 3. The unemployment rate series (UNRATE), obtained from FRED

+To run the Stata package, please first place the CPS data files inside data\raw\all_data.